 Clinical placements are experiences that fulfill clinical course objectives and develop practice competencies.
 While in "clinical" students build on their knowledge while learning to collaborate effectively with preceptors, clinical teams and patients/clients.
 Students are expected to come to clinical prepared to engage in patient care using current, evidence-based resources, demonstrate openness to feedback and follow-up on recommendations to improve clinical performance.

-Beginning in 2020, Advanced Practice Nursing Immersion (APNI) students are required to complete 600 clinical hours in their pre-licensure "immersion" year.
+Advanced Practice Nursing Immersion (APNI) students are required to complete 600 clinical hours in their pre-licensure "immersion" year.
 During the immersion year clinical placements/hours take place each quarter.

 Doctor of Nursing Practice students who enter the program as an RN and APNI students who have successfully completed their pre-licensure year, are required to complete a minimum of 600 advanced practice clinical hours.
 This is typically 150 precepted hours per practicum course spread over 4 quarters.
 An additional 400 hours are required to complete the DNP Project for a total of 1,000 advanced practice clinical hours for the DNP degree.